-- 16. Under regulation 24(12) & 24(13), a student may qualify for DSAs, from and including, the academic year during which: - the student's course becomes designated;
+17. Under regulations 23 (11) and (12) (2017) and 62 (2018), a student may qualify for DSAs from and including the academic year during which:

-- the student, their spouse, civil partner or parent is recognised as a refugee or becomes a person with leave to enter or remain (in this context 'spouse' or 'civil partner' does not include a cohabiting partner of the student also refer to the 'Assessing Eligibility' guidance); - the state of which the student is a national accedes to the European Union where the student has been ordinarily resident in the United Kingdom and Islands throughout the three-year period immediately preceding the first day of the first academic year of the course; - the student acquires the right of permanent residence; - the student becomes the child of a Turkish worker; - the student becomes a person described in paragraph 6(1)(a) of Schedule 1; or - the student becomes the child of a Swiss national.
+- the student's course becomes designated - the student, their spouse, civil partner or parent is recognised as a refugee or becomes a person with leave to enter or remain (in this context 'spouse' or 'civil partner' does not include a co-habiting partner of the student also refer to the 'Assessing Eligibility' guidance) - the state of which the student is a national accedes to the European Union where the student has been ordinarily resident in the United Kingdom and Islands throughout the three-year period immediately preceding the first day of the first academic year of the course - the student acquires the right of permanent residence - the student becomes the child of a Turkish worker - the student becomes a person described in paragraph 6(1)(a), Schedule 1, 2017 or Category 4 (1) (a), Schedule 2 (2018) - the student becomes the child of a Swiss national

 However, such a student is not eligible retrospectively, with the exception of the allowance for major items of specialist equipment.
-That is, a student is not eligible for DSAs for academic years of the course falling before the academic year in which he becomes eligible in the circumstances mentioned above (regulation 24 (13)).
+That is, a student is not eligible for DSAs for academic years of the course falling before the academic year in which he/she becomes eligible in the circumstances mentioned above regulations 23(12) (2017) and regulation 62 (2018)).

-FULL-TIME DISTANCE LEARNING COURSES
+STUDYING FULL-TIME COURSES BY DISTANCE LEARNING

-- 17. Where disabled students undertake a full-time course by distance learning because their disability prevents them from attending a provider, they are treated as being in attendance on the course.
-Such students are potentially eligible for DSAs under regulation 25 (6) and (7).
-They are also potentially eligible for the other elements of the full-time student support package (except travel grant). - 18.
-Where disabled students undertake a full-time course by distance learning but are not compelled to study in this way because of their disability, they cannot be treated as being in attendance on the course.
-Such students are potentially eligible for DSAs under regulation 76 which are payable at the same full-time rates as those provided under regulation 25.
-Where the student commences their full time distance learning course prior to 1st September 2012, they are also potentially eligible for a fee grant and course grant similar to those offered to eligible part-time students.
-Where the student commences their full time distance learning course on or after 1st September 2012 they will potentially be eligible for a tuition fee loan and fee grant to cover the tuition fee charged, and no maintenance support.
-Such students will continue to be potentially eligible for DSAs under regulation 76 which as mentioned above are payable at the same full-time rates as those provided under regulation 25.
-Also refer to the guidance on full-time distance learning courses contained in the 'Assessing Eligibility' guidance for 2016/17.
+- 18. Disabled students who undertake a full-time course by distance learning because their disability prevents them from physically attending a HEP are treated as being in attendance on the full-time course.
+Such students are potentially eligible for DSAs under regulations 23(15) and (16) (2017) and regulation 62 (2018).
+They are also potentially eligible for the other elements of the full-time student support package (except travel grant). - 19.
+Disabled students who started a full-time distance learning course prior to 1 September 2012, are potentially eligible for DSAs under regulations 71 (2017) which are payable at the same full-time rates as those provided under regulations 24 (2017) and 63 (2018).
+Students who started their full-time distance learning course on or after 1 September 2012 will potentially be eligible for a tuition fee loan and fee grant to cover the tuition fee charged, and no maintenance support.
+Such students will continue to be potentially eligible for DSAs under regulation 71 (2017) which as mentioned above are payable at the same full-time rates as those provided under regulations 24 (2017) and 63(2018).
+Also refer to the guidance on full-time distance learning courses contained in the 'Assessing Eligibility' guidance for AY 20/21 Students who start a full-time or part-time distance learning course on or after 1 August 2018 will potentially be eligible for a tuition fee loan and maintenance support (maintenance grant/special support grant).
+Students who undertake a full or part-time distance learning course are not eligible for Grants for Dependants.